Students are encouraged to familiarize themselves with the academic policies which are put in place to help students to be successful.

 Students who fail to meet their obligations to the College, financial or otherwise, will have their academic records placed on hold until the obligation is resolved.
 No grade report or transcript will be issued to the student until obligations are satisfied in full.

 Students may be dropped from the course by the faculty.
-Instructor drop forms must be submitted to the Records and Admissions for processing.
-Any student dropped by the faculty will be notified of the action by the Records and Admissions Office.
-A student who wishes to be reinstated in a course from which they have been dropped must receive permission from the faculty and the dean.
-If the drop is revoked, the student will be responsible for payment of tuition and submit the Drop/Add form to the Records and Admissions Office.
+Instructor drop forms must be submitted to the Office of the Registrar for processing.
+Any student dropped by the faculty will be notified of the action by the Office of the Registrar.
+A student who wishes to be reinstated in a course from which they have been dropped must receive permission from the faculty and the Dean of School.
+If the drop is revoked, the student will be responsible for payment of tuition.

 Midterm and Final Grade Report